 COVID-19 PANEL PROCEDURAL RULES

-Colby College has established a panel to hear claims of serious violations by students or organizations of the COVID-19 policy (the “C-19 Policy”) on an expedited basis.
-Serious violations are those which, if true, can lead to temporary or permanent separation (e.g. – suspension, or expulsion) from the College.
-The panel will be appointed by the Dean of the College and consist of five voting members: Two faculty, one staff, and two student members.
-A pool of qualified individuals to serve on panels will be developed by the Office of the Dean of the College.
+Colby College has established a panel to hear claims of major violations by students or organizations of the COVID-19 policy (the “C-19 Policy”) on an expedited basis.
+Major violations are those which, if true, can lead to temporary or permanent separation (e.g. – suspension, or expulsion) from the College.
+The panel will be appointed by the Office of the Dean of the College and consist of five voting members: Two faculty, one staff, and two student members, appointed from a pool of qualified individuals, developed by the Office of the Dean of the College.
 The panel will hear the claims and determine both responsibility and sanction(s).

 - Initiation of Claim:

-- The Conduct Dean will immediately appoint a 5-member panel from a panel pool, appointed by the Dean of the College, as described above.
-The Conduct dean in collaboration with the Dean of the College will designate which member will serve as chair of the panel.
-Student members must be in good academic and conduct standing as determined by the Dean of the College.
+- The Conduct Dean will immediately appoint a 5-member panel from the panel pool, described above.
+The Conduct Dean in collaboration with the Dean of the College will designate which member will serve as chair of the panel.
+Student members must be in good academic and conduct standing.

 - The Conduct Dean is responsible for scheduling the hearing.
 If a hearing is necessary at or after the end of a semester and the regular hearing panel cannot be convened, the Conduct Dean may convene a special hearing panel.
-The membership will consist of five panel members available at the time of the hearing, including at least one student, one faculty member and one staff member.
+The membership will consist of five available panel pool members, including at least one student, one faculty member and one staff member.

-- If the Conduct Dean reasonably believes that the conduct giving rise to a claim created an unreasonable risk of harm, the Conduct Dean may temporarily remove the student from campus or establish restrictions on access to campus venues or limitations on social privileges pending the outcome of the hearing.
+- If the Conduct Dean reasonably believes that the conduct creates an unreasonable risk of harm, the Conduct Dean may temporarily remove the student from campus or establish restrictions on access to campus venues and programming, or social privileges pending the outcome of the hearing.
 In reaching such a decision, the Conduct Dean will consider the community exposed by the possible violation, the flagrant or reckless nature of the violation, the potential for serious and imminent harm resulting from the violation, and other health and safety factors.

 - Notice of Allegations and Process:

-- At least 3 days prior to the hearing, or as far in advance as reasonably possible if, in the determination of the Conduct Dean, an accelerated hearing is required due to the circumstances, the Conduct Dean shall send a letter to the student charged with a serious violation (the “Respondent”) stating the following:
+- At least 3 days prior to the hearing, or as far in advance as reasonably possible if, in the determination of the Conduct Dean, an accelerated hearing is required due to the circumstances, the Conduct Dean shall send a letter to the student (the “Respondent”) stating the following:

 - A summary of the alleged violation(s), including where possible, date, location, time, the applicable portion of the C-19 Policy, and the identity of the panel members.
 Evidence in the possession of the Conduct Dean which may be presented at the hearing will also be supplied or made available for the Respondent to review at any time prior to the hearing.

 - The time and place of the hearing.
 Attendance by the Respondent is mandatory, superseding all other campus activities.
-If the Respondent does not appear at the hearing, the hearing may proceed without the Respondent present.
+If the Respondent does not appear, the hearing may still proceed.
 If the Panel Chair determines that there is good cause, the hearing may be rescheduled.
-Except in extraordinary circumstances, a Respondent must agree to the scheduling of an accelerated hearing.
+Except in extraordinary circumstances, a Respondent must abide by the scheduling of an accelerated hearing.

-- Within 1 day of the notice of alleged violations, the Respondent must identify any concerns about a bona fide conflict of interest or bias on the part of any panel member assigned to the matter.
-If a panel member does have a bona fide conflict or bias, the Dean of the College will select another member to serve.
+- Within 1 day of the notice of alleged violations, the Respondent must identify any concerns about a bona fide conflict of interest or bias on the part of any panel member.
+If a panel member does have a bona fide conflict or bias, the Conduct Dean will select another member to serve.

-- If the hearing is being held as a result of a complaint by a specific Complainant, the Complainant also has the right to attend the hearing and will receive the same notice of the hearing time and place as the Respondent.
+- If the claim is the result of a complaint by a Complainant, the Complainant also has the right to attend the hearing and will receive the same notice of the hearing time and place as the Respondent.
 The Complainant also has the right to bring an advisor to the hearing, who may assist the Complainant in the same manner as the Respondent’s advisor.

-- The Conduct Dean provides information to the Respondent, the Complainant (if any), and any witnesses regarding the hearing process, and is responsible for scheduling the hearing, assembling materials and evidence presented to the panel.
+- The Conduct Dean provides information to the Respondent, the Complainant (if any), and any witnesses regarding the hearing process, and is responsible for scheduling the hearing and assembling materials and evidence presented to the panel.

 - All information, documents, statements and materials which make up the record to be considered by the panel (the “records”) are the property of the College.
 Except as provided below, those involved in the hearing are prohibited from duplicating, disclosing, or distributing the records to anyone.
-The records will not be shared with anyone except the panel, the Conduct Dean and other appropriate Colby employees, and with the written permission of the Respondent, with their parent/legal guardian, advisor or attorney.
-Dissemination of the records or information contained in the records by the Respondent or Complainant to any person, including witnesses, other than their parent/legal guardian or advisor, or any publication of the records, including publication through social media, is expressly prohibited.
-The Complainant and Respondent are responsible for ensuring that their parents, legal guardians and advisors adhere to this prohibition.
+Records will not be shared with anyone except the panel, the Conduct Dean and other appropriate Colby employees, and with the written permission of the Respondent/Complainant, with their parent/legal guardian, advisor or attorney.
+Dissemination of the records or information by the Respondent or Complainant to any person, including witnesses, other than their parent/legal guardian or advisor, or any publication of the records, including publication through social media, is prohibited.
+The Complainant and Respondent are responsible for ensuring that their parents, legal guardians, advisors and attorneys adhere to this prohibition.
 Any such dissemination or publication constitutes a violation which may result in suspension or expulsion from Colby.

 - The hearing shall be recorded by current means of technology (digital audio, etc.).

-- The Conduct Dean may address the panel and present information, evidence and other materials relevant to the matter to the hearing panel.
+- The Conduct Dean may address the panel and present information, evidence and other materials relevant to the matter.

 - The Complainant (if any) and the Respondent may elect to make opening and closing statements, if desired.